Complete Golf Store Business Logo

 Types of Golf Balls

-Though you are aware of the construction and anatomy of the balls, you might still be wondering which are the best types of golf balls (regular or practice).
+Though you are aware of the construction and anatomy of the balls, you might still be wondering which are the best types of golf balls.
 You can find the right one that suits your style by understanding the different categories to choose from.
 Golf balls are available in 2 types.
 This includes spin control and tour performance balls.

-Some amateur players wish to get rid of the big slice or hook.
+Some amateur players wish to get rid of slices or hooks.
 For them, spin control models work great.
-These are specially designed to hit the balls straight to cut down on excessive side spins that cause spices and hooks.
-This makes it similar to straight golf balls.
-The popular spin control balls are Bridgestone e6 Soft and Bridgestone e6 Speed.
+These are specially designed to hit the ball straight to cut down on excessive side spins that cause slices and hooks.
+This makes them similar to straight golf balls.
+Popular spin control balls include Bridgestone’s e6 Soft and e6 Speed.

-Seasoned and mid to low-handicapped golfers opt for these multi-layered golf balls.
-This is because it provides the players with a complete package.
+Seasoned and mid to low-handicap golfers opt for these multi-layered golf balls because they provide a complete package.
 The multiple layers function well with one another to provide optimum spin, feel, and distance.
 Each layer gets activated depending on your swing speed and the club you are using.

-Also, the different mantle and core layers enhance the feel and control, enabling the players to sculpt shots.
+Also, the different mantle and core layers enhance the feel and control, enabling you to sculpt shots.
 This, in turn, creates an extra spin on the green and gives the distance you need.
 The thin material covering offers additional spin control, which gives serious golfers the crisp feel they require.
 They are mainly used by the best-experienced players across the globe.
-The standard tour performance balls are Titleist’s AVX, Pro V1, and Pro V1x, TaylorMade’s TP5 and TP5 X, and the Callaway Chrome Soft.
+The standard tour performance balls are Titleist’s AVX, Pro V1, and Pro V1x, TaylorMade’s TP5 and TP5 X, as well as Callaway’s Chrome Soft.

 Golf Balls Prices

-Purchasing a golf ball pack can be a costly affair for novice players.
-This is because beginners usually lose most of the balls in the water, woods, or other places.
-Hence they tend to scoop up the balls whenever they find them, be it in the course pond or lake.
+Purchasing a golf ball pack can be a costly affair for novice players because they usually lose most of the balls in the water, woods, or other places.
+That’s why they tend to scoop up the balls whenever they find them, be it in the course pond or lake.
 However, remember that the balls that have been in the water for a long time will not travel long distances.
-Expert and avid golfers avoid this option as they can't bear to lose out on distances.
+Expert and avid golfers avoid this option as they can’t bear to lose out on distances.

 The best golf balls are available in various pricing ranges in the market; however, they’re put into different categories.
 You will find the two-piece distance balls in one spectrum, whereas the five-piece tour models in the other.
-Here are a few golf ball prices listed: Generally, the two-piece distance ball is available for between $20 - $30 for each dozen.
-As for the one dozen five-piece tour model, it can go higher than $50.
+Generally, the two-piece distance balls are available for between $20 – $30 for a dozen.
+Five-piece tour models, on the other hand, usually go higher than $50.

 Which Golf Balls Are Suitable for Women?